1hue/GodotTexture3DVisualizer/README.md

 For the purposes of demonstration, a [`NoiseTexture3D`](https://docs.godotengine.org/en/stable/classes/class_noisetexture3d.html) is used.

 > [!NOTE]\
-> **No AI generated code**.
-No unnecessary and expensive matrix math or space reconstruction.
+> No unnecessary and expensive matrix math or space reconstruction.
 Only clean, minimal code.

-> [!TIP]
-> Note that the demo project may be in Compatibility mode.
-Switch to Forward+ to avoid quirks.

 <br />